 Kindly note that it may take a while for us to respond, and we generally have a waiting list for Works.
 Please be patient as we are a small church, we take the preparation, health, and well-being of our visitors seriously and this process may take up to a few months.

-It is important that all visitors understand that the Works can be physically, emotionally and spiritually challenging.
+It is important that all visitors understand that the Works can be physically, emotionally, and spiritually challenging.
 Soliciting is forbidden in the Santo Daime tradition, all who wish to participate do so by solemn and informed request.
 All participants in Santo Daime rituals are required to undergo a screening process as some medical conditions and medications are contra-indicated.
-Preparation for a Work includes following recommendations of healthy self-care as, well as setting clear intentions regarding participation.
-It is helpful to prepare on the physical, mental and emotional levels, in order to be more open on the spiritual level.
-Part of the Santo Daime tradition is to be mindful activities and habits for three days before a work and for three days following a work.
+Preparation for a Work includes following recommendations of healthy self-care as well as setting clear intentions regarding participation.
+It is helpful to prepare on the physical, mental, and emotional levels, in order to be more open on the spiritual level.
+Part of the Santo Daime tradition is to be mindful of activities and habits for three days before a Work and for three days following a Work.

 Important note for people who live out-of-town: